-Executing this command makes all the index files of the specified index are then copied to data_dir.
-All external index files such as wordforms, exceptions and stopwords are also copied to the same
+Executing this command makes all the index files of the specified index copied to data_dir.
+All the external index files such as wordforms, exceptions and stopwords are also copied to the same

 IMPORT TABLE has the following limitations:

-- paths to external files that were originally specified in the config file must be absolute
+- paths to the external files that were originally specified in the config file must be absolute

 - only real-time and percolate indexes are supported

 - plain indexes need to be preliminarily (in the plain mode) converted to real-time indexes via ATTACH INDEX

 If the above method for migrating plain index to RT index is not possible you may use

 indexer --print-rt to dump data from plain index directly without the need to convert it to RT type index and then import dump into RT index right from command line.

 /usr/bin/indexer --rotate --config /etc/manticoresearch/manticore.conf --print-rt my_rt_index my_plain_index > /tmp/dump_regular.sql mysql -P $9306 -h0 -e "truncate table my_rt_index" mysql -P 9306 -h0 < /tmp/dump_regular.sql rm /tmp/dump_regular.sql